greezmky/Mental-Math-Android/Privacy.md

 Changes to this Privacy Policy:
 Unraveled reserves the right to make changes to this Privacy Policy at any time.
 If we make any material changes to this policy, we will notify you through the Mental Addition app or by other means.

-Contact Us:
-If you have any questions or concerns about this Privacy Policy, please contact us at support@unraveled.com.

 This Privacy Policy was last updated on February 08 2023.